 Applications store auxiliary data in <appdata/>.
 These data may be data that engineers do not need to know. <appdata/> may include information about the internal state of the application specific data model.

 Engineers know the purpose and representation of <custom_attributes/>.
-The software may not know what each custom attribute represents, but it shall nevertheless be able to transport these data unchanged, or to offer a (generic) GUI for accessing it.
+The software may not know what each custom attribute represents, but it shall nevertheless be able to transport these data unchanged, or to offer a (generic) graphical user interface (GUI) for accessing it.

 Needs of different applications, addressed by <custom_attributes/> and <appdata/>